-ConnectionEvent This event is generated when a Folder is opened or closed.
-When a Folder closes (either because the client has called close or from some external cause), all Messaging components belonging to that Folder become invalid.
-Typically, clients will attempt to recover by reopening that Folder, and then fetching Message objects.
-FolderEvent This event is generated when the client creates, deletes or renames this folder.
-Note that the Store object containing this folder can also generate this event.
-MessageCountEvent This event notifies listeners that the message count has changed.
-The following actions can cause this change: Addition of new Messages into the Folder, either by a delivery agent or because of an append operation.
-The new Message objects are included in the event. messages are referred to as expunged messages.
+This event notifies listeners that the message count has changed.
+The following actions can cause this change:

+- Addition of new Messages into the Folder, either by a delivery agent or because of an append operation.
+The new Message objects are included in the event. - Removal of existing messages from this Folder.
+Removed messages are referred to as expunged messages.
 The isExpunged method returns true for removed Messages and the getMessageNumber method returns the original sequence number assigned to that message.
 All other Message methods throw a MessageRemovedException.
 See "The Folder Class" on page 34 for a discussion of removing deleted messages in shared folders.
 The expunged Message objects are included in the event.
 An expunged message is invalid and should be pruned from the client's view as early as possible.
 See "The Expunge Process" on page 37 for details on the expunge method.